Lottery Questions and Answers

 - Credits and grades earned prior to the Qualifying Term will not be used to determine eligibility for the Legislative Lottery Scholarship.
 Students who have a Dual Credit GPA below 2.5 will need to contact scholarship personnel for an evaluation of eligibility each term that your cumulative GPA is below 2.50.
 You will not have a scholarship award until you are approved by scholarship personnel.

 - Students with a qualified disability, who are registered with CNM Disability Resource Center, may qualify for a reduced number of credits.
-Qualified students need to meet with their DRC Counselor and complete a signed contract indicating the revised number of credits required each term.
-The Legislative Lottery for Students with Disabilities Referral Form must be submitted to Financial Aid and Scholarship Services before the start to the term.
+Qualified students need to meet with their DRC Counselor and complete a signed contract indicating the revised number of credits required prior to each term.
+The Legislative Lottery for Students with Disabilities Referral Form must be submitted to Financial Aid and Scholarship Services before the start of the term.
+Eligibility can be extended to a maximum of six terms, one added term for each term with a signed contract.
 All other Lottery requirements remain unchanged.